juninatt/JP-fallenkingdom-dino-auction/README.md

 ## Configuration

 The MrCoffee application is pre-configured with default settings for the H2 database and JMS integration with Apache ActiveMQ.
-However, if you need to modify the configuration, you can do so in the application.properties file located in the src/main/resources directory.
+However, if you need to modify the configuration, you can do so in the application.yml file located in the src/main/resources directory.

 Ensure that you update the JMS connection details in the configuration file to match your Apache ActiveMQ installation.